-This is one of the oldest dresses in the National Museum’s collection.
+Made in about 1807, this is one of the oldest dresses in the Museum’s collection.
 Widow Ann Deane brought it from England to Australia in 1838.
 Then more than 30 years old, it became part of a large collection of clothing and keepsakes that would be added to and cherished by five generations of the Deane and Faithfull families.

 Early 19th century fashion